 While I’ve found very few reviewers responding specifically to how customer service reps handle financing questions and concerns, Amex’s customer service as a whole has a very positive reputation on the web.

-- Changing withholding limits: If you fall behind on your payments, Amex will up the withholding limit, even all the way up to 100%, until you get back on track.
-While this may be frustrating, Amex fully discloses this information on the website.
+- Changing Withholding Limits: If you fall behind on your payments, Amex might increase the withholding limit until you get back on track.
+While this may be frustrating, Amex fully discloses this information on its website.

-Amex has a few customer testimonials on the funding page of their website.
+Amex has a few customer testimonials on the funding page of its website.
 Here is what they like about Amex Merchant Financing:

-- Reimbursements: With a possible 25% reimbursement if you pay your loan off early enough, Amex’s early repayments deal is certainly the best that I’ve seen.
+- Reimbursements: With a possible 25% reimbursement, if you pay your loan off early enough, Amex’s early repayments deal is certainly one of the best we’ve seen.

-I was unable to find other positive reviews of this service on the web.
-If you have any experiences with American Express Merchant Financing, we’d love to hear from you.
-Good experience or bad?
-Leave a message in the comments!
+If you have any experiences with Amex Merchant Financing, we’d love to hear from you.
+Good experience or bad, leave a message in the comments.